-Dorothy Tormey, PhD\, Didactics Coordinator, Staff Psychologist, BHIP Team, Rotation Supervisor, Leeds VAMC
+Dorothy Tormey, PhD, Didactics Coordinator, Staff Psychologist, BHIP Team, Rotation Supervisor, Leeds VAMC

 Dr. Tormey earned her doctoral degree in Counseling Psychology from Lehigh University in 2012 following an internship at the VA Central Western Massachusetts Healthcare System (VA CWM).
 She completed practicum placements at the Allentown State Psychiatric Hospital in Pennsylvania for adults with severe mental illness and the Allentown Community-Based Outpatient Clinic (CBOC) in Pennsylvania.
 Her previous experience as a retired Air Force Veteran led to her interest in working with Veterans and shaped the focus of her research and dissertation, identifying and forecasting behavioral health challenges facing returning combat Veterans.
 Dr. Tormey returned to VA CWM both as a post-doctoral trainee and staff psychologist.
-She has served as the Didactics Coordinator of the Internship
+She was recently appointed by the Training Directors to be

-Program for several years.
-Combined experiences from post-doctoral work to staff psychologist include providing services to Veterans in the 21-day Intensive Outpatient Program in the Substance Use Disorder Clinic (SUD-C), offering Individual Therapy for Veterans via Tele- Mental Health for the Greenfield CBOC, and (in her current position in the Mental Health Clinic) providing evidence-based therapies for Veterans diagnosed with PTSD and other emotional or behavioral challenges.
+Didactics Coordinator.
+Combined experiences from post-doctoral work to staff psychologist include providing services to Veterans in the 21-day Intensive Outpatient Program in the Substance Use Disorder Clinic (SUD-C), offering Individual Therapy for Veterans via Tele-Mental Health for the Greenfield CBOC, and (in her current position in the Mental Health Clinic) providing evidence-based therapies for Veterans diagnosed with PTSD and other emotional or behavioral challenges.